How to Use Web Scraping: 7 Use Cases For Your Business

 Having access to a possible customer list for your business can be a great advantage in front of competitors.
 Doing this the hard way (with copy and paste) it’s going to take a while.

-That’s why businesses use web scraping: finding websites with multiple contacts, making a request based on their needs, downloading the data into a single file.
+That’s why businesses use web scraping: finding websites with multiple contacts, making a request based on their needs, and downloading the data into a single file.
 Or advice: reproduce these steps until you reach the desired results.
 After that, you can analyze and get the most out of the extracted data in whatever way you want.

 We are helping you with a shortlist of where you can start your search: